Kofi Offeh: King Atehene of Kubala Kingdom Deported to Ghana from Scotland, Photo Drops

 The group was made up of Kofi Offeh, 36, who calls himself King Atehene, his wife Jean Gasho, 43, who calls herself Queen Nandi, and 'handmaiden' Kaura Taylor, 21, who goes by the name of Asnat.

-They had a large online presence, with more than 100,000 followers on TikTok and Facebook, and have received worldwide media attention.
+They have a large online presence, with more than 100,000 followers on TikTok and Facebook, and have received worldwide media attention.

-The Jedburgh and district councillor, Scott Hamilton, said he was happy with the eviction of what he described as a tribe.
+The Jedburgh and district councillor, Scott Hamilton, said at the time that he was happy with the eviction of what he described as a tribe.

 "It has been a long effort by the local council, police and other services to achieve this outcome."

-Following the eviction, it emerged that Offeh had overstayed in the UK and thus faced deportation.
+Following the eviction, it emerged that Offeh had overstayed in the United Kingdom and thus faced deportation.

 Watch the YouTube video below:

-According to Kofi TV, the King of Kubala arrived in high spirits and hinted at his intention to undertake some projects.
+According to Kofi TV, the self-proclaimed King of Kubala arrived in Ghana in high spirits and hinted at his intention to undertake some projects.

-A photo shared on Kofi TV's Facebook page showed King Atehene wearing a crown made out of leaves, standing with two men at Accra International Airport.
+A photo shared on Facebook showed King Atehene wearing a crown made out of leaves, standing with two men at Accra International Airport.

 "The King of Kubala has been deported to Ghana.
 Speaking to Kofi TV, after touching down, he said there are many plans ahead for him," the caption on the photo read.